Functional-Bus-Description-Language/Specification/src/lexical-elements.typ

 `time_literal ::= integer_literal time_unit`

 Time literals are used to create values of time data type, required for example by the `delay` property.

+== Line Split

+As the newline character is a part of semantics, there is a need for an explicit line split element.
+The line split is the backslash character (`'\'`) placed at the end of a line.
+No extra characters, even whitespaces, are allowed after the line split.

+The content of the line after the line split character shall be treated as if it were placed in the preceding line.